-- Majority of the roads within the study area are paved roads, only the access points from the main roads to the proposed developments are gravel.
+- Majority of the roads within the study area are paved roads, only the access routes from the main roads to the proposed developments are gravel.
 Some of the roads are in better condition than others.
 All roads adjacent to the proposed development are expected to deteriorate due to the increased traffic volumes.
-Thus, the Project Developer would have to assist local roads authorities with regular maintenance of these roads; - The expected traffic increase on the road network during the peak construction phase of the proposed development will result in less degradation of the road network than what is expected as a result of the cumulative effects.
-As a result the Project Developer will have to contribute to the maintenance of the public road network affected by the development as identified by the local road authorities; - The Project Developer shall ensure that the condition of the roads impacted by proposed development is left in a similar or better state, once the construction phase is complete; - There is a strong possibility that various intersects along the delivery route will have to be upgraded to facilitate the delivery of the WTG components; and - Additional ongoing funding from the wind farms towards the maintenance of the roads will have a positive impact on the local road conditions and community.
+Thus, the Project Developer would have to assist local roads authorities with regular maintenance of these roads; - The expected traffic increase on the road network during the peak construction phase will lead to more significant wear and tear on the roads but will not have an undue detrimental impact on the structure of the roads if the roads are properly maintained.
+The Project Developer shall contribute to maintaining the public road network affected by the development as identified by the local road authorities.
+It is proposed that the Project Developer contribute to the maintenance of the road network during the construction and the operational phases, commencing the year after successfully achieving Commercial Operation; - The Project Developer shall ensure that the condition of the roads impacted by proposed development is left in a similar or better state, once the construction phase is complete; - There is a strong possibility that several of the existing internal roads will have to be upgraded to facilitate the delivery of the WTG components; and - Additional ongoing funding from the wind farms towards the maintenance of the roads will have a positive impact on the local road conditions and community.